ComradDoge/DogeEU4/README.md

 - Grand Shipyard: Price 400>500

 Fixes
+- Various Leviathan fixes
+- Manaism icon changed
+- Colour changed of some religions so its easier to see
 - Army/Navy has the localisation mentioning the forcelimit increase based on province dev
 - LVL 5 navy forcelimit modifiers works for grand_shipyards
 - Peace Text should have better formatting